AkutoSai/Checklists-and-Roadmaps/SmartCar Security Checklist.md

       - Follow responsible disclosure practices when reporting identified vulnerabilities or weaknesses to the smart car manufacturer or relevant security organizations.
       - Collaborate with the smart car manufacturer to address and remediate the identified security issues.

+## Malware and Intrusion Detection Testing:

+   - Test the smart car's resistance to malware or intrusion attempts.
+   - Attempt to install and execute malicious software on the smart car's systems.
+   - Test the effectiveness of intrusion detection and prevention mechanisms in detecting and responding to potential threats.

 ## Physical Security:
    - Evaluate the physical security measures of the smart car.
    - Ensure that physical access to critical components, such as the diagnostic port or electronic control units (ECUs), is restricted.